yuehniu/homepage/index.md

   on [FPGA/Parallel Computing Lab](https://fpga.usc.edu/).
   Before that, He got master’s and bachelor’s degree from Northwestern Polytechnical University in Xi’an, China.

-  His research interests cover various aspects of `efficient privacy-preserving machine learning` using information theory, differential privacy, federated learning, and distributed setting with private and public environments.
+  His research interests cover various aspects of <span style="color:blue"> efficient privacy-preserving machine learning</span> using information theory, differential privacy, federated learning, and distributed setting with private and public environments.
-  He is also conducting research on `ML/LLM acceleration`, which reduce training and inference costs using quantization, pruning and low-rank compression.
+  He is also conducting research on <span style="color:blue"> deep learning and language model acceleration </span>, which reduce training and inference costs using quantization, pruning and low-rank compression.

 ---